 Cardiovascular Innovations 2019

-Assistant Professor of Medicine (Cardiology); Director Interventional Cardiology Fellowship, Cardiovascular Medicine; Director Endovascular Fellowship, Cardiovascular Medicine
+Associate Professor; Director Interventional Cardiology Fellowship, Cardiovascular Medicine; Director Endovascular Fellowship, Cardiovascular Medicine

 Professor of Medicine (Cardiology); Associate Section Chief Cardiovascular Medicine, Internal Medicine; Medical Director Network Development, Yale Medicine; Medical Director YNHH Heart and Vascular Center

 Assistant Professor of Clinical Medicine; Medical Director, Yale Heart and Vascular Center, L+M Hospital, Westerly Hospital; Director, Yale Primary Angioplasty Program at Lawrence and Memorial Hospital, Cardiovascular Medicine

 Associate Professor of Medicine (Cardiology); Medical Director, Performance Improvement, Heart & Vascular Center; Senior Scientific Advisor, NCDR; Director, Registry Data Analytic Center, Center for Outcomes Research & Evaluation (CORE)

 Associate Professor of Medicine (Cardiovascular Medicine); Director of Interventional Cardiology, Cardiovascular Medicine; Director of Structural Heart Disease, Yale Medicine; Director, Structural Heart Disease Program, Cardiovascular Medicine

 Associate Professor of Medicine (Cardiology)

 Assistant Professor of Clinical Medicine; Physician Advisor, Yale-New Haven Hospital; Associate Director, Cardiac Catheterization Laboratory; Associate Clinical Professor of Medicine, Yale School of Medicine